earthlab/earthpy/CONTRIBUTING.rst

 Code Style
 ==========

-- EarthPy currently only supports Python 3 (3.5+).
+- Matplotcheck currently only supports Python 3 (3.5+).
 Please test code locally in Python 3 when possible (all supported versions will be automatically tested on Travis CI).

-- EarthPy uses a pre-commit hook that runs the black code autoformatter.
+- Matplotcheck uses a pre-commit hook that runs the black code autoformatter.
   Be sure to execute `pre-commit install` as described above, which will cause black to autoformat code prior to commits.
 If this step is skipped, black may cause build failures on Travis CI due to formatting issues.